usgs/matcomcat/README.md

 ------------

 matcomcat is a Matlab package, intended (initially) as a demonstration of Matlab code used to search the ANSS ComCat Earthquake Catalog.
-It currently consists of one class, LibComCat.
+It currently consists of one class, LibComCat, which is a wrapper around the ANSS ComCat search  <a href="http://comcat.cr.usgs.gov/fdsnws/event/1/">API</a>.

 Installation and Dependencies
 -----------------------------